PubInv/unscrew-propeller/README.md

 You can't.
 You have to point the whole thing around.
 Onlike a boat screw which can (inefficently) be simply rotate backwared to make the boat slowly move backward or to retard its velocity, you just can't do that with an unscrew.

+# Aerial Applications

+The Unscrew should work essentially the same way in air or any other fluid.
+In fact, I originally though of this idea in an attempt to make safer flight.
+A large Unscrew could serve as a passive parachute (if the "cone" part opened or collapsed).
+Thus you could have powered flight, but if power failed, the machine would float gently to the ground on its inherent parachute.

+I belive we could test by taking a standard quadcopter drown and replacing the propellers with unscrew propellers.

+An additional way to test it would be to make two counter rotating unscrews with an axis between them on a smooth rod.
+The two unscrews would each have their own motor.
+The assembly would be free to move up and down the rod.
+We would then measure the weight of the test apparatus with the unscrews still and the unscrews turning.
+Such a rig would be useful for testing different variations in the unscrew design, which could be 3D printed.